-- 1. Students must successfully complete both placements of the field experience, as evidenced by: - a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours, - b. achieving a grade of at least 75% (B) on the observation journals, - 2.
-Attending a minimum of 22 of the 26 (A2) or 25 of the 29 (B2) class lectures.
+- Students must successfully complete both placements of the field experience, as evidenced by:

+a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours, - b. achieving a grade of at least 75% (B) on the observation journals and reports, - 2.
+Attending a minimum of 22 class lectures.
 It is the student's responsibility to sign the attendance sheet at each lecture AND monitor their attendance (the attendance sheet will not be available after 8:40 each morning), and - 3.
 Achieving an overall grade of at least 75% (B).